loning/universe/README.md

 29. [Environmental Science and Ecosystem Explanations](theories/environment_ecology_explanations.md) - Explanations of ecosystems and environmental changes by the theoretical framework
 30. [Political Science and Governance Explanations](theories/politics_governance_explanations.md) - Explanations of political processes and governance mechanisms by the theoretical framework
 31. [Urban Planning and Development Explanations](theories/urban_planning_development_explanations.md) - Explanations of urban formation and planning processes by the theoretical framework
+32. [Media and Information Theory Explanations](theories/media_information_explanations.md) - Explanations of communication processes and the nature of information by the theoretical framework

 ### Special Topic Research
 1. [Universe Structure](theories/universe_structure.md) - Universe structure model based on Quantum-Classical Dualism